dansc0de/cc-cloud-run/docs/client-side-js.md

 ---

 ## Overview
-This document provides guidance on the client-side JavaScript implementation for the project.
-The frontend interacts with Firebase Authentication and communicates with the FastAPI backend to submit user votes.
+This document provides guidance on the client-side JavaScript implementation for the assignment.
+The client-side code consists of HTML/CSS/javascript, and  is served when a user navigates to the index or root of our server (/).
+The web server returns the frontend application via server side rendered template.

+The frontend code has two responsibilities besides the styling of the applicaiton.
+They are handling login process with Google's Identity Platform and sending data to the backend when a user submits votes.
 The main JavaScript file handling this logic is `static/firebase.js`, and the firebase config is stored in `static/config.js`.

 ### **__Your jobs is to implement the following:__**